-Student athletes are responsible for adherence to policy outlined in the Code of Student Conduct; the Viterbo University Policy on Alcohol, Tobacco, and Other Drugs; local state and federal regulations; and standard imposed by the coach and the National Association of Intercollegiate Athletics (NAIA).
+Student athletes are responsible for adherence to policy outlined in the Code of Student Conduct; the Viterbo University Policy on Alcohol, Tobacco and Other Drugs; local, state and federal regulations; and standards imposed by the coach.
 In addition, all Viterbo student athletes regardless of age are required:

 - 1. To refrain from the consumption of alcoholic beverages for 48 hours prior to any university-sponsored competitive event. - 2.
 To report their own on-and off-campus alcohol or drug violations to the team coach and the Director of Athletics.
-Typically, sanctions are imposed by the team coach and the Director of Athletics in addition to the sanctions imposed by university personnel responsible for the enforcement of the Code of Student Conduct.
-These sanctions may be carried forward to the following year.
-Sanctions typically follow in this manner: - a.
-First Violation: Suspended 10 percent of team's NAIA allowable contests or dates. - b.
-Second Violation: Suspended an additional 20 percent of team's NAIA allowable contests or dates. - c.
-Third Violation: Suspended one calendar year of athletics competition. - d.
-Fourth Violation: Permanently suspended from all further athletic participation at Viterbo University. - 3.
-Should a student athlete seek medical assistance for themselves, or others, the Good Samaritan policy applies.
+Typically, these sanctions are imposed by the team coach and the Director of Athletics in addition to the sanctions imposed by university personnel responsible for the enforcement of the Code of Student Conduct.
+These sanctions may be carried forward to the following year. - First Violation Suspended 10 percent of team's NAIA allowable contests or dates. - b.
+Second Violation Suspended an additional 20 percent of team's NAIA allowable contests or dates. - c.
+Third Violation Suspended one calendar year of athletics competition. - d.
+Fourth Violation Permanently suspended from all further athletic participation at Viterbo University. - 3.
+Should a student athlete seek medical assistance for themselves, or others, the Medical Amnesty/Good Samaritan policy may apply.